kyprifog/todo/README.md

 ```
 Press `Add +` to add a new item, type your new item and press enter to add it.

-To toggle an item as done an item simply click it.
+To toggle an item as done simply click it.
 Press `(-)` while checked done to permanently
 delete it.

 Press Escape twice to exit